williln/docker-hogwarts/README.md

 1. "Exec" into the Docker container with `docker exec --it`
 1. Stop and restart just the `web` container
 1. Add a new service to `docker-compose.yml`; maybe Redis?
-1. Add a data volume so your data persists between coding sessions
 1. Add tests and run them using `docker-compose run` commands

 # Resources